mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    **Figure 1.
 Conceptual Sensor with Buffered Output.
 Noise is buffered along with the signal.**

-There are numerous other sensor limitations - mechanical, chemical, optical, etc. each with their own theoretical limits and whose effects can be modeled and compensated for later.
+There are numerous other sensor limitations - mechanical, chemical, optical, each with their own theoretical limits and whose effects can be modeled and compensated for later.
 But noise is the one imperfection that that cannot

 A Laboratory Noise Source
 -------------------------